The Ultimate Guide to Instagram Analytics For Marketers

 Accounts Reached

 The accounts reached option will show you the total number of users you were able to reach within the given timeframe.
-It also gives you a breakdown of how many followers and non-followers you were able to reach.
-If you managed to reach more than 100 accounts, this section will also display the demographic breakdown of the users you reached.
+It gives you access to the following metrics:

 Accounts Engaged

-Under the accounts engaged section, you can get a look at the total number of accounts you managed to engage during the selected time period.
-It gives you a breakdown of how many followers and non-followers engaged with your content.
+Under the Accounts Engaged section, you can get a look at the total number of accounts you managed to engage during the selected time period.
+It gives you a breakdown of the following metrics:

 Total Followers